 The image contributes immensely to our realization of the depth of the devastation she has undergone, before she steps into the shower and at last washes the blood from her hair and body. - Madeline Fontaine, Costume Designer -

 And, speaking of beneath; the undergarments shown in this movie are gold for any history costume lover.
 The use of historically accurate underwear is essential to achieve a period's correct silhouette.
-And the underwear in this movie are on point historically speaking.
+And the underwear in this movie is on point historically speaking.

 It's really nice to see that in their efforts to closely recreate the big iconic Jackie looks they didn't overlook the little details.